Blog

 State Government Initiatives

 Complementing federal regulations, individual U.S. states have come up with measures to address cybersecurity concerns.
-A notable example is California’s enactment of the Notice of Security Breach Act in 2003.
-This legislation requires companies to report security breaches involving California residents’ personal data.
+The first such example was California’s enactment of the Notice of Security Breach Act in 2018, and more recent examples include the Texas Data Privacy and Security Act (TDPSA).

 Human resources compliance